melody-N07/agent-guides-aidc/README.md

 2. **Review the README**: Each agent folder contains a README.md with specific setup instructions
 3. **Gather Components**: Collect the system instructions, knowledge sources, and starter prompts
 4. **Deploy to Copilot Studio Lite**:
-   - Create a new agent in Copilot Studio Lite
+   - Create a new agent in Copilot Studio Lite (copilot.microsoft.com)
    - Copy the system instructions from `system-instructions.md` into the agent's prompt configuration
-   - Upload or link the knowledge sources as specified in `knowledge-sources.md`
+   - Upload or link the knowledge sources as specified in `knowledge-sources.md` and/or uploaded to `knowledge-sources/`
    - Add the starter prompts from `starter-prompts.md` to help users get started
 5. **Test and Customize**: Test the agent with the provided starter prompts and customize as needed for your specific use case